rrhew/rhew-lab/content/authors/cdiaz/_index.md

 - Current Undergraduate
 ---

-Charlie joined the URAP program as part of the URAP Program.
+Charlie joined the Atmospheric Biogeochemistry Laboratory as part of the URAP Program.
 He is currently working on development of a simulated tidally influenced peatland and measurement of trace gases under variable redox conditions.